Your search did not match any results.

 Our online Oracle Advertising branded data partners are listed in our catalogue.
 Please note that some of these partners only provide information about individuals in specific regions.

-Oracle Advertising only collects limited third party data from users located in the EU/EEA, Switzerland or the UK and only for legal compliance purposes, including for data minimization and to avoid using data from these regions.
-Specifically, upon initial collection Oracle Advertising segregates, obfuscates and purges the data from users in these regions so as to prevent using the data for the commercial purposes described below in Section 5 of this Policy.
+Oracle Advertising only collects limited third-party data about users located in the EU/EEA, Switzerland, or the UK and only for legal compliance purposes, including for data minimization and to avoid using data from these regions.
+Specifically, upon initial collection, Oracle Advertising segregates, obfuscates, and purges the data from users in these regions so as to prevent using the data for the commercial purposes described above in Section 5 of this Policy.
 Customers are responsible for their own first-party data collection and processing practices.
 Please see “First-party information collected about you by Oracle customers” under Section 2 for more information.

-Oracle maintains information about you for the following retention periods:
+Oracle maintains information about you for the following retention periods, unless retained solely for legal and compliance purposes:

 Sharing within Oracle